 The FiioO K1 utilises the same Texas Instrument PCM5012 DAC chip used in their Q1 model and their previous high-end E17K device (supporting up to 24bit/96kHz).
 There is a TPA61332A driver and a Savitech’s SA9023A USB receiver to decode USB audio.
 Not only this but this small device packs a punch with a high output power of up to 75mW.

-Like the Q1, the K1 presents a detailed and clear sound which is able to drive relatively power-hungry headphones (recommended up to 100 Ohms).
-However, with sensitive IEMs I have found that the K1 does not present music against a pitch black background.
+Like the Q1, the K1 presents a detailed and clear sound that is able to drive relatively power-hungry headphones (recommended up to 100 Ohms).
+However, with sensitive IEMs I have found that the K1 does not present music against a pitch-black background.
 Rather, there is a faint hissing sound that makes tracks have a very slight underlying fuzziness.
-IEMs like the DUNU Titan 3s (tested at 16 ohms) were a prime example of this type of noise.
+IEMs like the DUNU Titan 3s (tested at 16 ohms) was a prime example of this type of noise.

 Slightly higher impedance earphones such as the Rock-it Sounds R-50s (at 32 ohms) had a much more reduced amount of background noise.
 This may detract attention from the audiophile purists who have an extensive collection of sensitive IEMs they plan to pair the K1 with.
 Perhaps the use of a low-gain switch could have reduced this noise floor rather than having a one-size-fits-all approach.